pminina01/readthedocs/How-to-use-structured-logging.md

 ### I like to use Json.NET for creating JSON.

-You need a custom `NLog.IJsonConverter` and set
+You need a custom `NLog.IJsonConverter` and set `NLog.Config.ConfigurationItemFactory.Default.JsonConverter`

 e.g.